yeutterg/CarND-Advanced-Lane-Lines-P4/writeup.md

 ![alt text][newimgtest1]

-This also appears to work perfectly on the other 5 test images:
+This also appears to work well on the other 5 test images:

 ![alt text][newimgtest2]
 ![alt text][newimgtest3]